jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

 implement ``WithClassAssignment`` and
 accept a ``PyType`` as the first argument to their constructor.
 In general,
-the the representation class of ``cls`` is synthetic, but we needn't venture that far yet.
+the representation class of ``cls`` is synthetic, but we needn't venture that far yet.

 Creating a ``NameError`` Exception
 ----------------------------------
+We can explain how this solution works by walking through a simple call, and this identifies the elements we need to realise the call.

+Sequence Diagram for Constructor Call
+'''''''''''''''''''''''''''''''''''''
 Imagine that a program in Python executes the line ``NameError('test')``, or rather the equivalent compiled code.
 The arguments ``NameError`` and ``test`` are on the stack and we hit some kind of ``CALL`` opcode or call site.
-What elements do we need to realise the call?

-Sequence Diagram for Constructor Call
-'''''''''''''''''''''''''''''''''''''
+This operation is supported by one of the ``Callables.call`` methods.

 ..  uml::
     :caption:  Creating a ``NameError`` Exception